zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

 When an enabler is used to onboard a service, the configuration is provided in an `ssl` section/group in the same _YAML_ file that used to configure the Eureka parameters and the service metadata.

-When an API ML enabler is not used (direct REST call to API ML Discovery Service with a _XML_ configuration), a registration call must be executed from a third party REST Client tool such as PostMan, SOAP UI, Insomnia CURL, etc.
+When an API ML enabler is not used, such as when making a direct REST call to the API ML Discovery Service with a _XML_ configuration, a registration call must be executed from a third party REST Client tool such as PostMan, SOAP UI, Insomnia CURL, etc.
 In this case, the security configuration must be provided directly to the REST client tool used to execute the call.

-For more information, see [API ML security](#api-mediation-security.md).
+**Tip:** For more information, see [API ML security](#api-mediation-security.md).

-The tls/ssl configuration consists of the following parameters:
+The `tls`/`ssl` configuration consists of the following parameters:

 * **protocol**
     TLSv1.2